joncursi/cheddur-whitepaper/whitepaper.md

 in-app advertisement.

-All submissions will be reviewed by Cheddur moderators for quality purposes, and we reserve the right to deny low-quality submissions and/or duplicates.
+All submissions will be reviewed by Cheddur moderators for quality purposes, as we reserve the right to deny low-quality submissions and/or duplicates.

 ### Profile Claiming Bounty